 Mission Emphasis Days was begun in 1980 with the purpose of starting each school year with an emphasis on missions.
-It is held each year on Tuesday and Wednesday of the first full week of the fall semester and features two missionaries speaking at alternating hours on each of those two days.
+It is held each year on Tuesday and Wednesday of the second week of September and features two missionaries speaking at alternating hours on each of those two days.
 These missionaries speak to combined Bible classes each class period during the two days and thus involve every student enrolled in the University.

 Missions Group was established in 1984 to facilitate the extracurricular study of various missions topics by students who desire such with the hope of spawning missions teams for various parts of the world.
 The group frequently has guest speakers, and members of the group, along with other students, often accept invitations to participate in evangelistic campaigns.
-It meets twice monthly and is cosponsored by the Missionary-in-Residence, the Director of Missions, and the Dean of the School of Biblical Studies.
+It meets twice monthly and is cosponsored by the Director of Missions, Missionary-in-Residence, and other missions faculty.

 Preachers' Club.
-The Preachers' Club, meeting every first and third Tuesday, provides ministerial students with guidance and experience in religious speaking and in assuming the responsibilities of the evangelist.
+The Preachers' Club, meeting twice monthly, provides ministerial students with guidance and experience in religious speaking and in assuming the responsibilities of the evangelist.